Compliance

 Employers must train employees on hazardous chemicals

 Employers must train employees on information and safety training on chemicals in the work area at their initial assignment, and whenever a new chemical hazard is introduced in the workplace.
 Employees must be informed on how to work with hazardous chemicals in the operation area, and location and availability of written hazard communication programs.
 Employers have to inform employees about the details of the hazard communication program.
+Employers must also train employees on how to detect the presence or release of hazardous substances in work areas, hazards to health of the chemicals and protective measures.
+[1910.1200(h)(1)]

 What about those chemicals considered trade secrets?